-Chopped pecan nuts – or walnuts or sugar-free chocolate chips.
+- Chopped pecan nuts – or walnuts or sugar-free chocolate chips.

-For the cake frosting you will need:
+For the cake frosting, you will need:

-Butter – soft, at room temperature
+- Butter – soft, at room temperature.

-Cream Cheese – soft at room temperature
+- Cream Cheese – soft at room temperature.

 There are a few important steps to follow to avoid a watery cake that won’t bake.
 Let me guide you through this!

 Shred and dry the zucchini

 First, shred the zucchini finely in a food processor or with a hand grater.
-I recommended keeping the zucchini skin on and shred as thin as you can for the best texture.
+I recommended keeping the zucchini skin on and shredding as thin as you can for the best texture.
 Then, place the shredded zucchinis in the center of a towel.